marksamman/bencode/README.md

 ## Usage

 ### Encode
-bencode.Encode takes a map[string]interface{} as argument and returns a string.
+bencode.Encode takes a map[string]interface{} as argument and returns a byte array.
 Example:
 ```go
 package main